Chapter 3 in the series WHO STOLE THE LAND?

 At the Gouritsz River they were approached by a famished French sailor who had been abandoned along with a since-disappeared officer when their boat capsized on landing at Algoa Bay.
 Their ship had deserted them there.
 They reported that their ship had been “one of three” sent to look for a suitable spot near Algoa Bay for a French trading post.
 So, the French were interested in colonizing the East Cape.

 Near George, they found the last white coastal farmer, the Widow Hasewinkel.
-They crossed the mountain via what is now known as the Montagu Pass.
+They crossed the mountain via Attaqua’s Kloof, essentially the valley that runs below the Robinson Pass of today between Mossel Bay and Oudtshoorn.
 Making their way along the Langkloof behind the Outeniqua and Tsitsikamma Mountain ranges, they eventually planted VOC territorial markers at Kabbeljouws River (Jeffreys Bay) and the Zwartkops River (Algoa Bay).
 They crossed the Zondaghs, Bushmans, and Fish Rivers.
 Beyond the Fish River and west of the Keiskamma (below) they found only Gonaqua Khoi and these people were on good terms with the Ba’Ntu.

 At this point they started taking military precautions, as the Keiskamma was considered the boundary between Khoi and Ba’Ntu people.
 As soon as they crossed the Keiskamma, they were met by Black people.
 All Khoi people, except for a few Gonaqua, deserted the train before they got to the Buffalo River near the present East London.
 They eventually stopped at the Great Place of the amaXhosa chief Gcalecka near what is now Komga, some 12 kilometres before reaching the Kei River.
 Beyond the Kei River lived the abaThembu (the Tambookies).
 It would appear the abaThembu had, possibly temporarily, driven the amaXhosa from their traditional home beyond that river.